 Another important destination where you can enjoy bird watching is the Tambopata National Reserve.
 This extensive and diversified reserve is located within the Peruvian Amazon basin, just south of the Madre de Dios River.
 If you plan to travel to Tambopata, you can get to the reserve by boat from the city of Puerto Maldonado.
 The reserve is home to some of the wildest and most pristine environments on planet earth, allowing numerous species of birds to flourish.

 The main diet of these birds consists of different foods such as fruits, nuts, seeds, flowers, and leaves.
 However, some research suggests that macaws in the Amazon basin also eat clay.
 This serves to neutralize the different toxins in their bodies.
 This consumption is exclusive to macaws found in the western Amazon region.
-And its consumption is usually quite a spectacle to behold.
+And its ritual of clay consumption is usually quite a spectacle to behold.
 Inside Tambopata, you will be able to appreciate the macaws eating from the different clay licks.

 The majestic Andean condors of the Colca are one of the best spectacles to behold in the region.
 These can be admired up close as they fly down the canyon walls.
 The different viewpoints available will give you this incredible possibility.
 One of these popular viewpoints is the Cruz del Cóndor, where the canyon floor is about 1,200 meters.

-This wonderful South American bird is one of the only species of condors of the vulture family on the American continent.
+This wonderful South American bird is one of the few species of condors of the vulture family on the American continent.
 They are primarily scavengers and feed on dead or decomposing Peruvian animals.
 The condor has a quite distinctive appearance.
-It has a neck practically without feathers and reddish in color.
+It has a neck practically without feathers and is reddish in color.
 Even her neck changes color depending on her emotional state.

-“IN ORDER TO SEE BIRDS IT IS NECESSARY TO BECOME A PART OF THE SILENCE.”
+“IN ORDER TO SEE BIRDS IT IS NECESSARY TO BECOME A PART OF THE SILENCE”

 Wonderful destinations for bird watching abound in Peru.
 In some of these places, you can see some of the most impressive and interesting birds.
 And with great biodiversity, the Andean country is one of the best destinations to enjoy bird watching.
 We hope together with our colleagues from Machu Travel Peru to have been helpful.
 If you want to know more about our sighting tours, you can consult with our advisors.
 Our qualified team will be happy to help you a little to fulfill the trip of your dreams.
-With our years of experience, we know very well how to make your time magical.
+With our years of experience, we know very well how to make your time magica.